GuYuIMUST/DDAG-Net/README.md

 ## ⭐ Acknowledgements

-This project is built upon the PyTorch deep learning framework and several open-source medical image segmentation projects.
+This project is built upon the PyTorch deep learning framework and open-source medical image segmentation project.

 Special thanks to the medical imaging research community for their valuable contributions.